-The survey we are releasing today shows that investors' attitudes toward the securities industry and their brokers are at their lowest levels since we began our survey in 1995.
+... investors' attitudes toward the securities industry and their brokers are at their lowest levels since we began our survey in 1995.
 Investors told us they are most concerned about losing money in their stock investments and about dishonesty within the marketplace.
 They told us that we, the industry, should be more honest and trustworthy and be more willing to punish the wrongdoers.